Tanujarora100/Devops-Interview-Notes/Devops-Notes/AWS/VPC-Networking.md

 **Description**:
 - A Private NAT Gateway enables instances in private subnets to connect to **other VPCs or on-premises networks**.
 - It resides in a **private subnet** and does not require an Elastic IP address.
-- Traffic from instances in private subnets is routed to the NAT gateway, which then forwards it to a transit gateway..
+- Traffic from instances in private subnets is routed to the NAT gateway, which then forwards it to a transit gateway.

 **Key Characteristics**:
 - **No Internet Access**: Used for communication between VPCs or with on-premises networks.